 What are yeast infections?

 What are commonly known as "yeast" infections are caused by various species of a yeast-like fungus called Candida, particularly the species Candida albicans.
-Yeast organisms are some of the germs (including bacteria) that are normally found on various parts of the body and that ordinarily cause no symptoms or signs.
+Yeast organisms are some of the germs (including bacteria) that normally reside on various parts of the body and that ordinarily cause no symptoms or signs.

 Why do yeast sometimes cause symptoms and signs?

 Certain conditions, such as antibiotic use, may upset the balance of microbes in the body (particularly between the bacteria and fungi) and allow an overgrowth of Candida.
 Yeast also can thrive in chronically moist folds of skin, such as in the groin.